 Commission Kept by Host: $0

-That is a savings of $3,435 per year!
-And that savings only increases as your sales increase.
+That is a savings of $3,335 per year.
+And that savings actually increases as your sales increase.
 When this agent breaks the $1 million mark the hosting cost is the same.
 If they sell $10 million a year the hosting cost is the same.
-If you are selling that much you may think it’s better to operate under your own credentials, but you couldn’t hire someone to process your commission checks for $6,387 per year.
+If you are selling that much you may think it’s better to operate under your own credentials, but you couldn’t hire someone to process your commission checks for $6,487 per year.

 Bottom line: It’s important to know your numbers and make decisions based on them.
 They shouldn’t drive every decision you make, but you cannot ignore them.
-What worked for you a year ago or five years ago probably doesn’t work now.
+And what worked for you a year ago or five years ago probably doesn’t work now.

-There are many people who say, “I don’t want to change hosts – I love my host agency.”
+And there are many people who say, “I don’t want to change hosts – I love my host agency.”
 That’s wonderful!
 But you still need to be aware of the numbers.
-Perhaps you can use this knowledge to negotiate a better commission split.
+And perhaps you can use this knowledge to negotiate a better commission split.
 Just because they don’t currently have something better than 90/10 doesn’t mean they can’t create it.
 You won’t know if you don’t ask.